QuarkNerd/blog/dgorst/_posts/2014-07-18-frp-with-bacon-and-d3.md

 In this example, we shall display a line chart showing the rate of Wikipedia updates over time.
 We shall annotate the chart when new users are created, and we shall display text below the chart showing the subject of Wikipedia edits.

-First, we shall update our HTML page to contain a SVG element.
+First, we shall update our HTML page to contain an SVG element.
 We shall use this to display our chart and text.

 {% highlight html %}
 <!DOCTYPE html>